Hosting H-1B Employees

 When hiring foreign nationals to work for the University of Delaware, it is strongly recommended departments contact CGPS as early in the process as possible.

-If you might be sponsoring a foreign national for H-1B status, to assure there will be no delay or interruption in employment, contact CGPS at least six (6) months prior to the desired start date or expiration of the foreign national’s current immigration status.
+If considering H-1B sponsorship for a Foreign National, contact CGPS at least 8-9 months prior to the desired start date or expiration of the foreign national’s current immigration status.

 Please note that immigration regulations are subject to change and can vary depending on the particular case or situation.
 Always consult CGPS for the most accurate information.
 CGPS is here to help you and your employees navigate the immigration process.